CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

 {: .note }
 > **Example:** _Landroval_ has a prowess of 12 and a body of 6.
 He normally has two strikes when he attacks.
 If one of his strikes against a character fails, the defender makes a body check.
 If the resulting roll is greater than 6, that strike is defeated.
 However, both of _Landroval's_ strikes must be defeated in order for him to be eliminated—this would require at least two body check rolls greater than 6.

+{: .bullets }
 #### "Detainment" Attacks

+{: .bullets }
 Certain attacks detain targets rather than wound them.
 When a strike from a detainment attack is successful, an untapped target is tapped instead of being wounded.
 This represents the target being stopped and questioned.
 The following types of attacks are detainment attacks:

+{: .bullets }
- - Card text will sometimes state that an attack is a detainment attack.
+> - Card text will sometimes state that an attack is a detainment attack.
- - Any Nazgul attack against a minion company is a detainment attack.
+> - Any Nazgul attack against a minion company is a detainment attack.
- - Any attack keyed to Dark-domain, Shadow-hold, or Dark-hold is a detainment attack.
+> - Any attack keyed to Dark-domain, Shadow-hold, or Dark-hold is a detainment attack.
- - Any Orc, Troll, Undead, or Man attack keyed to Shadow-land is a detainment attack.
+> - Any Orc, Troll, Undead, or Man attack keyed to Shadow-land is a detainment attack.

+ {: .bullets }
 The parameters above apply if the attack is keyed to the region symbol or site symbol (by type) **or** if keyed to a region or site by name which happens to be of the appropriate type (i.e. has the appropriate symbol).<span class="page-number">31</span>

 <hr id="page32">

+{: .bullets }
 ### DEFEATING AN ATTACK

+{: .bullets }
 An attack by a hazard creature is defeated if it is _not_ a detainment attack **and** all of its strikes directed against (i.e., assigned to) a company are defeated.

+{: .bullets }
 If even one of the strikes was canceled or ineffectual, the attack is **not** defeated.
 If the attack is canceled, the attack is **not** defeated.
 A canceled attack has no effect on the defending company (though the company is considered in its history to have faced it).
 A detainment attack from a creature is never defeated and the creature's card is always discarded after the attack is resolved.

 If a hazard creature has multiple attacks, each **must** be defeated in order for the creature to be defeated.